practicalli/spacemacs/editing/evil-tools/iedit.md

 ------------------------------------------

 > ####Hint::Vim Editing
-> [Vim Basics](/spacemacs-basics/vim-basics.html) and [Vim Quick Reference](/spacemacs-basics/vim-quick-reference.html) covers a lot of the power of Vim editing.
+> [Vim Basics](/spacemacs-basics/vim-basics.html) and [Vim Quick Reference](/spacemacs-basics/vim-quick-reference.html) covers a lot of the power of Evil editing.

 `SPC s e` calls evil-iedit-state/iedit-mode, which in turn calls iedit-mode - this is done for integration with evil